Technical whitepaper — v1.0

 for Trustless Execution

 INTNT is an application-layer protocol that translates user intent into verified onchain execution.
 Users express what they want.
-A competitive solver network executes it.
-A five-layer settlement engine enforces the outcome — without trusting the solver.
+Solvers compete to deliver it.
+The protocol enforces the outcome.

 Blockchain adoption has stalled at the execution layer.
-Despite 119 million verified accounts on Coinbase alone, only 7.3% transact monthly — a dormancy rate that has persisted for five years.
-The barrier is not education or regulation.
-It is the requirement that users think like computers: selecting chains, managing gas tokens, navigating bridges, and approving contracts manually for every action.
+Despite 119 million verified accounts on Coinbase alone, only 7% transact monthly.
+The barrier is not regulation, education, or product-market fit — it is the execution model itself.
+Every onchain action requires users to manually navigate chains, bridges, gas tokens, and contract approvals.

 The $INTNT token serves three structural functions: access control for solvers via staking, governance over protocol parameters, and yield distribution to stakers from protocol fees.
-A fourth emergent utility — onchain reputation scoring for solver wallets — positions INTNT as the trust primitive for autonomous AI agents operating onchain.
+A fourth emergent utility — a verifiable onchain reputation score for autonomous agents — positions INTNT as foundational infrastructure for the AI-driven onchain economy.

 The problem with crypto UX

 This is not a user intelligence problem.
 It is a design problem.
-The existing model forces users to speak the machine's language rather than their own.
-INTNT inverts this relationship.
+The existing model forces users to speak the machine's language rather than the machine learning the user's.

 The INTNT solution

 INTNT is a coordination protocol.
 It does not replace existing blockchains, DEXes, or liquidity venues.
-Instead, it sits above them — translating declarative user intent into verified onchain execution through a competitive solver network and a novel multi-layer settlement architecture.
+Instead, it sits above them — accepting intent as input and guaranteeing outcome as output.

 How it works in three steps

-- Intent creation.
-The user signs a structured intent using EIP-712 — specifying input token, output token, minimum acceptable output, deadline, and a unique nonce.
+1. Intent creation.
+The user signs a structured intent using EIP-712 — specifying input token, output token, minimum acceptable output, and deadline.
 No transaction is broadcast.
-No gas is paid.
-The signed message is posted to the IntentBook contract, which stores it and emits an event.
+No gas is spent.
+The signed intent is posted to the IntentBook contract.

 What users can express as intents